eshikafe/ar-cli/README.md

 # cli
-A simple Erlang CLI Shell for managing your Erlang/OTP applications
+A simple Erlang-based CLI shell for managing your Erlang/OTP applications

 ## Usage
 ```console